 Disclaimer: The Run Testers sometimes use affiliate links.
 This means that we may receive payment if you buy products on our website or YouTube.
 Our use of affiliates supports the channel and does not affect how we review shoes, tech or gear.

 We’ve been testing the best running shoes available for over a decade, but we still get very excited when we come across a new shoe that shines.
-2025 was an outstanding year for running shoes, with excellent new options in all categories that remain the best picks to buy right now, while we wait for new launches in 2026.
+2025 was an outstanding year for running shoes, and many of the launches last year remain the best shoes you can get today, but there have also already been some excellent new arrivals in 2026 to consider.

-But with so many running shoes, how do you find the ones that’ll work best for you?
+But with so many running shoes available, how do you find the ones that’ll work best for you?

 Looking for a PB?
 Check out our list of the best carbon plate running shoes